Schwarzschild Instanton in Emergent Gravity: Discussion

 \section{Discussion}

-In this note we have started applying the bottom-up approach of emergent gravity to (Euclidean) Schwarzschild black hole which we dub as emergent Schwarzschild.
+In this note we have started applying the bottom-up approach of emergent gravity to (Euclidean) Schwarzschild solution which we dub as emergent Schwarzschild.
 The emergent Schwarzschild solution describes a Ricci-flat manifold, although it is not a K\"ahler manifold.
 So it does not admit a natural symplectic structure.
 The best alternative choice as was utilized by Etesi and Hausel \cite{bh-harmonic}) was to consider the (anti) self-dual harmonic two-forms on the space and define a Poisson algebra determined by the self-dual harmonic two-form.
-However a magnetic mass (and an electric mass) at the origin seems to violate the Jacobi identity of the underlying Poisson algebra.
-Therefore the Schwarzschild black hole remained a challenging goal to pursue from the bottom-up approaches of emergent gravity.
+However a magnetic mass (and an electric mass) at the origin seems to violate the Jacobi identity of the underlying Poisson algebra which can be circumvented going to Euclidean signature and using Kruskal Szekeres coordinates.
+Therefore the Schwarzschild instanton always remained a challenging goal to pursue from the bottom-up approaches of emergent gravity.

-What we have been able to do is to find a suitable Darboux chart for the Schwarzschild solution for which locally we have the Jacobi identity satisfied for the symplectic $U(1)$ gauge fields emergent from the metric as well as the Bianchi identity for the vector fields.
-We set up the Seiberg Witten map between the commutative and non-commutative description and did a thorough geometrical engineering for the emergent Schwarzschild solution.
+We have found a suitable Darboux chart for the emergent Schwarzschild solution for which locally we have the Jacobi identity satisfied for the symplectic $U(1)$ gauge fields emergent from the metric as well as the Bianchi identity for the vector fields.
+We set up the Seiberg Witten map between the commutative and non-commutative description and did a thorough geometrical engineering for the instanton solution.
 We saw that the two instantons forming the emergent Schwarzschild solution belong to different gauge groups namely $SU(2)_{L}$ and $SU(2)_{R}$ and hence they can't decay into a vacuum thus explaining the stability of emergent Schwarzschild space against perturbation, which might be a generic fact for any Ricci-flat four manifold as ours.
-Hence we can definitely conclude that the Euclidean Schwarzschild metric is \textbf{not} a gravitational instanton.
+The emergent nature of Taub-NUT instanton and its connection with dynamical systems have been discussed in (\cite{TNdynamics}).